cssmagic/gulp-stream-to-promise/README.md

 ## Introduction

-In Gulp 4, all task functions need be async, that means a task function needs to return a gulp stream, or a promise, etc.
+In Gulp 4, all task functions need to be async, that means a task function needs to return a gulp stream, or a promise, etc.

 With this feature, we can define multiple gulp streams as one gulp task.
 To do that, firstly we convert each gulp steam to promise, then combine them via `Promise.all()` to get one promise, finally return this all-in-one promise in the task function.